 To help increase productivity, Red Bull takes advantage of WebEdit, an Egnyte application that allows business users to edit a file with the associated tool (e.g., Microsoft Office) directly from the Egnyte Web user interface (UI) – without having to download it.
 The edits are directly synced back to the cloud when the file is saved.
 To avoid conflict issues, Egnyte locks the file when being edited and offers version control so business users, teams, and departments see the most up-to-date project file.
 This eliminates the need to sift through file names or email chains trying to find the latest version.
 Red Bull can also go back to previous versions in the event they want to revisit a prior idea.

 The company also leverages Jive, a collaboration platform, for internal alignment and productivity.
 Egnyte’s integration with Jive allows users to create Jive places and associate those with an Egnyte folder.
 As users add, edit and share content through their Jive collaboration flow, a single shared set of data resides in Egnyte, which can be accessed via Jive.

-With Egnyte, Red Bull can confidently continue to provide the world with cutting-edge products and promotions by leveraging Egnyte Adaptive Enterprise File services for all of its file-sharing, collaboration and access needs.
-They can also maintain data-residency compliance, keep centralized control of users, files, and folders, as well as securely collaborate and share project files from anywhere and with any device wherever data is stored (on premises and in the cloud).
+Today, Red Bull can confidently provide the world with cutting-edge products and promotions by leveraging Egnyte Adaptive Enterprise File services for all its collaboration needs.
+They can also maintain compliance with data-residency requirements, keep centralized control of users, files, and folders, as well as share project files with any device, wherever data is stored (on premises and in the cloud).